Our Practice

 What makes our practice a little different?

-• Reasonable scheduling of well visits.
+- Reasonable scheduling of well visits.
 We schedule adequate time to cover the many issues that I am expected to cover as a member of the American Academy of Pediatrics.
 We also try to carve out enough time in the day for the inevitable sick visits.
 I personally place great value in running on time, although it is not always possible.
 I very much appreciate the patience and understanding of our kind parents when I find myself running late.

-• Excellent coverage after hours and on weekends.
+- Excellent coverage after hours and on weekends.
 Doctors Blanco, Wexler and Laskas of Boca Raton Pediatric Associates have been long time colleagues with whom I rotate coverage.
 This entails direct-to-doctor phone access after hours for urgent matters, and walk-in office hours at their east Boca office on most. weekend mornings, when I am not on call.

-• 24/7 access to me if your child is in the hospital, during which time I personally collaborate with the hospital pediatrician.
+- 24/7 access to me if your child is in the hospital, during which time I personally collaborate with the hospital pediatrician.

-• Email communication directly with me or a nurse for non-urgent clinical questions, and with the staff for appointments, form requests and other administrative or billing issues.
+- Email communication directly with me or a nurse for non-urgent clinical questions, and with the staff for appointments, form requests and other administrative or billing issues.

-• Availability for home visits.
+- Availability for home visits.

-We have reluctantly implemented an annual charge of $400 per family.
+We have implemented an annual fee of $400 per family.
 There was simply no other way to maintain our kind of medical office.
 This has allowed me to continue to practice pediatrics in the manner I envisioned when I first opened in 1988.
-Because of the understanding of our patients, we have been able to avoid closing, moving, selling, or merging with another practice.
+Because of the understanding of our patients, we have been able to avoid closing, selling, or merging with another practice.
 I feel very grateful and honored to have the trust and respect of our patients’ parents, who, despite difficult economic times, have stayed with us.
 Our intention has never been to exclude patients.
 I am living a life long dream to be a pediatrician in my hometown of Boca Raton, where I have lived since 1974, and so I thank all of my families for that!

 We are always open to suggestions and feedback, and we certainly hope you will communicate with us so we can improve our practice, or if there are special circumstances about your situation that we need to be aware of.